RetroReversing/retroReversing/pages/games/BatmanForeverArcade.md

 ## libIguan.lib (Iguana Entertainment custom library)
-The sega saturn version of the game has a reference to a library file created by Iguana Entertainment (the developers of the port) called `c:\\igsatlib\\libiguan.lib`, it has the following symbols:
+The Sega Saturn version of the game has a reference to a library file created by Iguana Entertainment (the developers of the port) called `c:\\igsatlib\\libiguan.lib`, it has the following symbols:

 Symbol | Notes
 ---|---